Nestle pledges to make all its packaging recyclable by 2025

 The world’s biggest packaged food company said it would focus on eliminating non-recyclable plastics, encourage the use of plastics that allow better recycling rates and eliminate or change complex combinations of packaging materials.

-“We are working on changing the colors used for our plastic packaging.
-Lighter colors are easier to recycle,” Nestle sustainability expert Duncan Pollard told reporters on a call.
+“We are working on changing the colours used for our plastic packaging.
+Lighter colours are easier to recycle,” Nestle sustainability expert Duncan Pollard told reporters on a call.

+Environmental group Greenpeace said Nestle had missed giving clear quantitative targets on the reduction of plastic waste, calling the announcement “greenwashing”.

+“The company is one of the parties responsible for the serious plastic crisis in the oceans,” Greenpeace Switzerland spokesman Yves Zenger said in a statement, adding Nestle should ultimately completely renounce single-use plastic packaging.

 Nestle rival Unilever said last week it had struck a partnership to pioneer a new technology which converts PET (polyethylene terephthalate) waste back into virgin-grade material for use in food packaging.
 The company already committed last year to making all of its plastic packaging reusable, recyclable or compostable by 2025.